lucadellasantina/ObjectFinder/docs/index.md

 <div style="text-align:center"><img src ="https://lucadellasantina.github.io/ObjectFinder/gplv3.png" /></div>

 We strongly believe that software developed for data analysis in scientific research must have these two fundamental features:
-* Be open source to ensure the highest level of reproducibility of your science.
+* Be open source, to ensure the highest level of reproducibility of your science.
 * Be free of charge for everyone, to ensure no cultural divide is built between scientists who can and those who cannot afford expensive software packages to produce meaningful scientific discoveries with their research.

-### Tuned for speed
+### Tuned for speed!
 ObjectFinder can search hundred thosands objects in a matter of minutes by taking full advantage of your computer's CPU cores, this is achieved by implementing multi-threaded search inside the 3D volume.
-On a typical workstation with 8-core CPU this means an 8X fold faster speed compared to a classic app!
+For a typical workstation with an 8-core CPU this means an 8X fold faster speed compared to a classic app running on the same computer!

 ### Seamlessly integrates with Bitplane Imaris®
-ObjectFinder can display detected objects in Imaris® to take full advantage of its 3D rendering capabilities.
-You can visually add, remove or filter objects by visual inspection against the original 3D image.
+ObjectFinder can display detected objects in Imaris® to take full advantage of Imaris advanced 3D rendering capabilities.
+You can visually add, remove or filter objects by visual inspection against the original signal and export them back to ObjectFinder for further processing.

-### Create publication-quality figures
+### Create publication quality figures
-Using the "Plot" feature of ObjectFinder, you will be able to generate publication-quality figures of objects density, neuronal skeletons and synaptic distribution along neurites.
+Using the Plot tab in ObjectFinder, you will be able to generate publication-quality figures of objects density, neuronal skeletons and synaptic distribution along neurites to visually enrich your numeric results when preparing a manuscript.

 ### Export results to Microsoft Excel®
 Analysis results can be exported to Excel spreadsheets for further elaboration or plotting using your favorite data analysis application.